 do_action events bring non-profits and open source communities together to build and improve websites.
 Let’s do the same for school districts.
 Students, teachers, and tech workers iterating and learning together as they build the infrastructure for oxygen.

 Neurodiversity, The Social Model of Disability, and Structural Ideology

 All of this must be informed by neurodiversity, the social model of disability, structural ideology, and restorative practices.
-We are responsible for humanizing flow in the systems we inhabit.
-Apply these rules of thumb.
+Champion agency, transparency, and inclusion.
+Resist deficit ideology and compliance culture.
+Humanize flow in the systems we inhabit.
+Use these heuristics when building systems and culture:

 - projects > lectures